AndresRTejedor/Mold/docs/source/example_MI_lj.md

-# Mold integration for 100 plane of Lennard-Jones crystal
+# Mold integration for 100 plane of the fcc crystal for the Lennard-Jones potential

 ````{note}
 In this section `/` is the package's root folder.
 ````

-Here we provide a detailed instructions to reproduce the crystal fluid interfacial free energy using the BG and `square/well pair_style` available in LAMMPS.
+Here we provide a detailed set of instructions to reproduce the crystal fluid interfacial free energy using the Broughton and Gilmer Lennard-Jones potential and `square/well pair_style` available in LAMMPS.

-The data file (`mold_100.lmp`) and LAMMPS script (`lj_moldint.in`) are provided in the directory `/examples/lj_mold/`, but in this work example we will navigate through those files to explain them in detail.
+The data file (`mold_100.lmp`) and LAMMPS script (`lj_moldint.in`) are provided in the directory `/examples/lj_mold/` (see [here](https://github.com/AndresRTejedor/Mold/tree/main/example/lj_mold)), but in this work example we will navigate through these files to explain them in detail.

-The mold integration technique consists of different steps and here we only discuss the last two steps to obtain the interfacial energy of the 100 plane for the LJ particles at $T^\ast=0.617$ and $p^\ast=-0.02$.
+The mold integration technique consists of different steps and here we only discuss the last two steps to obtain the interfacial free energy of the 100 plane for the LJ particles at $T^\ast=0.617$ and $p^\ast=-0.02$.
 All the steps can be found in {footcite:t}`espinosa2014mold`, and they can be summarized as:

-1. Preparation of the configuration by embedding the mold coordinates (from a crystal configuration) into the fluid at coexistence conditions.
+1. Preparation of the configuration by embedding the mold coordinates (from a crystal configuration with the equilibrium density and the perfect crystal lattice) into the fluid at coexistence conditions.
-2. Choice of the [optimal well radius](#optimal-radius-calculation) $r_{0w}$ to extrapolate the interfacial energy.
+2. Choice of the [optimal well radius](#optimal-radius-calculation) $r_{w,0}$ to extrapolate the interfacial free energy.
-3. [Thermodynamic integration](#thermodynamic-integration) to calculate the interfacial energy for different well radii above the optimal radius
+3. [Thermodynamic integration](#thermodynamic-integration) to calculate the interfacial free energy for different well radii above the optimal radius
-  $\gamma(r_{0w}>r_w)$.
+  $\gamma(r_{w,0}>r_w)$.
-4. Extrapolation of the interfacial energy to the optimal radius $r_{0w}$.
+4. Extrapolation of the interfacial free energy to the optimal radius $r_{w,0}$.

-The configuration (step 1) can be created easily using the liquid and crystal configuration at the corresponding $(p,T)$ conditions.
-In this example, we provide the system data file for the plane 100 of a LJ particles at $T^\ast=0.617$ and $p^\ast=-0.02$:
+The configuration (step 1) can be easily created using the bulk liquid and crystal configurations at the corresponding $(p,T)$ conditions.
+In this example, we provide the system data file for the plane 100 of the fcc crystal lattice for a LJ system at $T^\ast=0.617$ and $p^\ast=-0.02$:

 ![Step-1](../figs/Fig1.png "Conf_MI")

 ## Optimal radius calculation

-The calculation of the optimal radius for extrapolation of the interfacial energy includes the following steps:
+The calculation of the optimal well radius for extrapolation of the interfacial free energy includes the following steps:

 1. Create a directory sweeping different radii ($r_w=0.27,\ 0.28,\ \ldots,0.33,0.34\sigma$).
-2. For each radius one needs to run different independent velocity seeds.
-Create 10 directories for each radius directory.
+2. For each radius one needs to run independent trajectories with different initial velocities.
+Create 10 directories for each radius directory (1 for each trajectory).
 3. Copy the LAMMPS script file (`lj_mold.in`) in each subdirectory along with the configuration file (`mold_100.lmp`).
 4. The LAMMPS script contains several variables that it is important to know to properly perform the simulations:
 ```